 The Oliver Wyman Report estimates for ratemaking components 1, 2, 3, and 4, should be based on each insurer's own experience - to the extent they are deemed credible.
-However, should an insurer find a need to calculate industry loss costs or loss ratios to serve as credibility complements, then it is expected the AIRB approved benchmarks for each of the ratemaking components be used.
+However, should an insurer find a need to calculate industry loss costs to serve as a credibility complement, then it is expected the AIRB approved benchmarks for each of the ratemaking components be used.
 Components 5 and 6 are to be used by insurers to calculate their rate indications.